dasmuli/signEd/readme.md

 File is signed by alice@Kratos
 ```

-Checking the signature and encrypting in one step can be done with:
+Checking the signature and decrypting in a single step can be done with:
 ```
 signed -c -x -i msg.txt.aes.signed
 Hi muli